ahmadfathy97/design-pattern-in-JS/README.md

 # this repo is me trying to study design patterns in JS

 ## creational patterns
+Creational patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.

 * #### constructor pattern
+  * A constructor is a special method used to initialize a newly created object once memory has been allocated for it.
+  * Object constructors are used to create specific types of objects - both preparing the object for use and accepting arguments which a constructor can use to set the values of member properties and methods when the object is first created.

 ``` js
 let Task = function(name) {